khulnasoft-lab/design.khulnasoft.com/contents/brand-design/visual-design/brand-illustrations.md

 name: Illustrations
 ---

-<figure-img alt="GitLab illustration banner sample" label="Illustration sample" src="/img/brand/marketing-illustrations.png"></figure-img>
+<figure-img alt="GitLab illustration banner" label="Illustration sample" src="/img/brand/brand-illustration-hero.svg"></figure-img>

 Illustrations are a form of brand storytelling, adding clarity and context to complex ideas.
 Illustrations elevate the messaging, so they are typically accompanied by copy; the two together are necessary and should balance and complement one another.